Some tourists think Amsterdam is a city of sin, but in truth it is a city of freedom. And in freedom, most people find sin.

 Important Information about Coffeeshops + Tips

 If you’re a regular reader of my blog, then you have probably already read the section about stoner tips for Amsterdam in one of my previous articles.
-I even have a post about the city’s top museum where I talk about a Marijuana Museum in Amsterdam.
 Before you visit your first coffeeshop in Amsterdam, here are a few important points that I’d like you to know.

 1) No Hard Drugs